Critical Thinking Skills

 Academic Listening Test by AEUK

-Critical Thinking: an introduction – Lecture Listening Lesson (new 2020)
+Critical Thinking: an introduction – Lecture Listening Lesson

-Speaking: critical thinking discussion
+Speaking: critical thinking discussion: ‘fact over opinion’.

-Critical Speaking – 8 questions most people get wrong! (new for 2020)
+Critical Speaking – 8 questions most people get wrong!

 A great lesson for highlighting facts over opinions.
 This lesson asks students to discuss 8 questions based around a variety of topics.
 The lesson is based on research by Hans Rosling a UN advisor, professor of international health and medical physician, who argues many people have an over-dramatic world view that its not based on facts.
 The lesson includes factual data from the World Bank and UN to support all answers.
 Example.
-Level: ***** [C1 – High level] MEMBERSHIP
+Level: ***** [C1 – High level] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 Critical Thinking PDF Lesson Book